jadegosar/jadegosar.github.io/mens_bball_project.md

 *Strive Data:* Data collected from Strive technology used EMG sensors in the athlete's shorts to provide various metrics of interest, many that represent accelerometer or muscle load measures.
 Due to the fact that we wanted to look at the physical toll that practices had on the athletes and inform decision-making leading up the game, we did not use data collected from the day of the competition.

 *Schedule Information:* Schedule information was used to map which Force Plate sessions and Strive files were collected during game weeks and create a variable that determined how many days before or after a game each session was.
-This was used to map sessions that fell within 3 days before or after a game to explore relationships in metrics...
+This was used to map sessions that fell within 3 days before or after a game to explore if there was statistically significant differences in metrics between sessions leading up to and following a game.

 *Minutes Played:* We used a file provided by the Applied Health and Performance Science department to determine the number of minutes every player was on the court in each game.
 This enabled us to set a minimum threshold for minutes played in a game...